Understanding General Intercessions for Daily Mass

 Option 1

-3.For those who are fearful of taking risks or using their gifts for God, that they may find courage and trust in His grace, let us pray to the Lord.Lord, hear our prayer.
+1.For those who left the Church because of hurt, that they may find the door genuinely open rather than simply theoretically ajar, let us pray to the Lord.Lord, hear our prayer.

-5.That our local community may be a place where every member's gifts are recognized and employed for the common good, let us pray to the Lord.Lord, hear our prayer.
+5.That our parish may be known in the local area as a community that cares for the most vulnerable, not only for its own members, let us pray to the Lord.Lord, hear our prayer.

 Optional:For our sick, bereaved, etc., special projects or events.Lord, hear our prayer.